YLS_banner_crop_0003_GLC.jpg

 Jacob Victor

-Jacob Victor is a litigation associate at Boies, Schiller & Flexner LLP and a Visiting Fellow at the Yale Information Society Project.
+Jacob is a litigation associate at Boies, Schiller & Flexner LLP and a Visiting Fellow at the Yale Information Society Project.
 He holds an A.B. in Social Studies from Harvard and J.D. from Yale Law School.
 During law school, Jacob served as an Essays Editor for the Yale Law Journal, an Articles Editor for the Yale Journal of International Law, and a Coker Fellow in Constitutional Law.
 As a second year law student, he participated in the International Law and Foreign Relations Seminar and prepared white papers for various federal government agencies.
 Jacob has published law journal pieces on topics including international intellectual property law, data privacy, First Amendment law, and the law of humanitarian intervention.
 Before law school, he spent two years working in the political-military affairs division of the State Department's Office of the Legal Adviser.
 In December 2015, he will begin a clerkship on the U.S. Court of Appeals for the Second Circuit.

 Beatrice Walton